-KASMMER was completed in 1972 and succeeded the old system in 1973 making 1 minute values of the geomagnetic field at KAK available.
+KASMMER was completed in 1972 and succeeded the old system in 1973 making 1 min values of the geomagnetic field at KAK available.
 KASMMER's specifications and test results were presented by Yanagihara et al. (1973).
-They claimed that the continuous observation and the theodolite observation had accuracies of 0.1nT and 1 minute, respectively.
-Thus, the geomagnetic field observation at KMO reached the highest level.
+They claimed that the continuous observation and the theodolite observation had accuracies of 0.1 nT and 1 min, respectively.
+Thus, geomagnetic field observation at KMO reached the highest level.

 The absolute observation system at MMB was updated in 1975 following the success of KASMMER (Mizuno et al., 1987).
-A theodolite DI-75 which is similar to DI-72 and a vector proton precession magnetometer MOP-75 which consisted of a proton precession magnetometer with two Helmholz coils were introduced.
-MOP-75 was able to measure the H, Z and F components of the geomagnetic field with the accuracy of 0.2 nT.
-At the same time, the sensor of the atmospheric electric field observation at MMB was changed from a radioactive collector to a field mill.
+A theodolite, DI-75, which is similar to DI-72, and a vector proton precession magnetometer, MOP-75, which consisted of a proton precession magnetometer with two Helmholz coils, were introduced.
+MOP-75 was able to measure the H, Z and F components of the geomagnetic field with an accuracy of 0.2 nT.
+At the same time, the sensor of atmospheric electric field observation at MMB was changed from a radioactive collector to a field mill.

-10 10 Post KASMMER
+10 Post-KASMMER

-The Nixon shock in 1971 and oil shock in 1973 caused economic recessions in Japan before the economy recovered and turned booming.
-KMO suffered from staff cuts and obtained no mega projects, however KMO launched several services and projects in this period by using the data and technologies acquired through the KASMMER project.
+The Nixon shock in 1971 and the oil shock in 1973 caused economic recessions in Japan before the economy recovered and started booming again.
+KMO suffered from staff cuts and obtained no megaprojects; however, KMO launched several services and projects in this period by using the data and technologies acquired through the KASMMER project.

-- The World Data Centre for Geomagnetism, Kyoto started to publish the Dst index in 1986 by using the geomagnetic field at Kakioka as well as a few other observatories in the world.
+The World Data Centre for Geomagnetism, Kyoto, started to publish the Dst index in 1986 by using the geomagnetic field at Kakioka as well as a few other observatories in the world.
 The geomagnetic field at MMB was included to compute the Kn index in 1968, while that at KNY was used to detect sudden commencements of magnetic storms in 1975 (e.g., Mayaud, 1980).

-KMO proceeded for a service of high-speed sampling values in 1980's.
+KMO proceeded for a service of high-speed sampling values in the 1980s.
 The computing unit of KASMMER was updated from HITAC-10 to HAITAC E-600 in 1981.
-That enabled KMO to store 3-second digital values of the geomagnetic field at KAK in 1980 and then 1-second digital values in 1983 resulting that 1-min values were averaged values not instant values. - 20 Observation systems of the geomagnetic field were updated in 1979 at MMB, in 1980 at KNY and in 1989 at CBI to make the 1 minute value averaged.
-Then, updates of recording systems for the geoelectric field were followed at KAK, KNY, and MMB and the 1-min value of the geoelectric field was published at KAK, KNY, and MMB in 1987.
-Thus, an unprecedented data set of the geomagnetic and geoelectric fields with the high sampling rate at KAK, KNY, and MMB was made available in 1980's.
-Research activity had been promoted in KMO in this period.
-For instance, the total force observation at volcanos were - 25 commenced in 1970's aiming to study geomagnetic variations caused by volcanic activity.
-Based on the proposal by the Science Council of Japan, the KNY staff started the repeat observation at Sakurajima and Aso volcanos in 1977-78.
-Then, the KAK staff started the repeat observation at Kusatsu-Shirane volcano in 1976 and the MMB staff started the repeat observation at Meakandake volcano in 1977.
-The observations at Aso, Kusatsu-Shirane and Meakandake volcanos have been expanded and are still on-going at present giving unique data sets to indicate long term trends of thermal activity in volcanos (e.g., The based on the transmission). - 30 Takahashi and Fujii, 2014; Takahashi et al, 2018).
+That enabled KMO to store 3 s digital values of the geomagnetic field at KAK in 1980 and then 1 s digital values in 1983 resulting that 1 min values were averaged values not instant values.
+Observation systems of the geomagnetic field were updated in 1979 at MMB, in 1980 at KNY and in 1989 at CBI to make the 1 min value averaged.
+Then, updates of recording systems for the geoelectric field were followed at KAK, KNY, and MMB and the 1 min value of the geoelectric field was published at KAK, KNY and MMB in 1987.
+Thus, an unprecedented data set of the geomagnetic and geoelectric fields with the high sampling rate at KAK, KNY and MMB was made available in the 1980s.